ChrisDuffley/stationPlaylist/readme.md

 By pressing Control+NVDA+1 through 0 (6 for Studio 5.0x) or SPL Assistant, 1 through 0 (6 for Studio 5.01 and earlier), you can obtain contents of specific columns.
 By default, these are artist, title, duration, intro, category and filename (Studio 5.10 adds year, album, genre and time scheduled).
 You can configure which columns will be explored via columns explorer dialog found in add-on settings dialog.

+## Playlist snapshots

+You can press SPL Assistant, F8 while focused on a playlist in Studio to obtain various statistics about a playlist, including number of tracks in the playlist, longest track, top artists and so on.
+After assigning a custom command for this feature, pressing the custom command twice will cause NVDA to present playlist snapshot information as a webpage so you can use browse mode to navigate (press escape to close).

 ## Configuration dialog

 From studio window, you can press Alt+NVDA+0 to open the add-on configuration dialog.
 Alternatively, go to NVDA's preferences menu and select SPL Studio Settings item.
 This dialog is also used to manage broadcast profiles.